 Prices start at

 These are the smaller, locally owned rental firms.
-You might find that they provide similar vehicles at lower costs than the established international car hire firms.
+You might find that they provide similar vehicles at lower costs than the established international car hire firms above.
 Check them out!

 We did have several companies listed here.
 However, due to poor customer support, fine print and hidden charges that we didn't like, and a frustrating lack of communication when trying to book.
-Thay has since been removed.
-Our search will continue for any other rental companies that we feel are worth recommending.
+They has since been removed.
 All the prices were given to me over the phone, then I called into there yard to have a look at there cars and to see how clean and tidy the yard was.

 AMIS Rent-a-car, Nadi